-Linux systems use a variety of file formats, and each format can be faced with a variety of issues.
+Linux systems use a variety of file formats, and each format can experience various issues.
 Tar.gz files are among the most troublesome file formats and often create installation issues for users.
 If you are currently struggling to get tar.gz files onto your system, here are a few techniques and commands that can help you through the installation process.

 Installing Tar.gz Files on Ubuntu

 The first method we recommend is to install the file through your user directory.
-To do this, open your directory, and go to your file.
-Use
+To do this follow these steps:

 $tar -zxvf program.tar.gz

 to extract .tar.gz files, or